PetarV-/CSTII-Ariana/README.md

 CSTII-Ariana
 ============

-This repository served as the primary hosting and development platform for my final-year project for Part II of the Computer Science Tripos.
+This repository served as the primary hosting and development platform for my final-year project for Part II of the Computer Science Tripos, entitled *"Molecular multiplex network inference"* and supervised by [Dr Pietro Liò](http://www.cl.cam.ac.uk/~pl219/).

 Development of this repository has ceased, and its final state is exactly as submitted.
 It is retained solely for the purposes of keeping a few relevant links alive.
 The accompanying dissertation [has its own repository](https://github.com/PetarV-/CSTII-Dissertation).